Resource

 Biology, Ecology, Conservation, Earth Science, Oceanography, Geography, Geographic Information Systems (GIS), Physical Geography

-National Geographic Explorer in Residence Enric Sala launched the Pristine Seas initiative in 2008 to catalyze the protection of the ocean’s last wild places.
-In the years since, the project has carried out dozens of expeditions to research and explore the ocean, contributing to the creation of more than 20 marine protected areas (MPAs) around the world.
+Explorer’s Questions/Goals: National Geographic Explorer in Residence Enric Sala launched the Pristine Seas initiative in 2008 to catalyze the protection of the ocean’s last wild places.
+In the years since, the project has carried out 41 scientific expeditions to research and explore the ocean, contributing to the creation of 26 marine reserves that collectively protect more than 6.6 million square kilometers of ocean.

 Media Credits